 Method of Assessment:

-Assignments will be conducted in class and digital files must be submitted to the appropriate dropbox on Avenue to Learn after class each week.
-In-class assignments will be required every week except the first class (Sept.
-8) and last class (Dec.
-1).
-Assignments will be graded on a pass/fail basis, 1 point each.
-No submissions will be accepted after noon on the Friday following each class.
+Assignments will be conducted in class and digital files must be submitted to the appropriate Assignment Folder on Avenue to Learn after class each week.
+In-class assignments will be required every week except the first class (Jan.
+5) and the last class (April 6).
+Assignments will be graded on a pass/fail basis.
+Assignment Folders will close at noon on the Friday following each class.

 Detailed guidelines will be provided in class and posted on Avenue to Learn.